 Necromutation is a level 8 Transmutations/Necromancy spell which transforms the caster into a lich.
 This state is often referred to by Crawl players as lichform.
 A higher spell power boosts the duration of the spell.

-Under the effects of Necromutation, the caster gains the following:
+Under the effects of Necromutation, the caster becomes undead, gaining the following:

 - +6 AC

 - A spell enhancer for Necromancy

 - Cannot quaff potions